crubier/infinistack/README.md

 Based on magic, memoization, abuse of exceptions and the work of [@razimantv](https://gist.github.com/razimantv/1b33d4a090a5bc9ed94928012b37c3f0).

 If you need this package to make your code work, then my advice would be to rethink your code structure.
 This library works, but is not efficient or safe.
-Instead of using this, unroll you recursion into iterative algorithms, you will thank me later.
+Instead of using this, unroll your recursion into iterative algorithms, you will thank me later.

 By [@crubier](https://github.com/crubier)